SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-room9week7/plan.md

 -Check it still works ✅

-Create a new page
+Create a new page ✅

-- Create a new directory with a name (founders)
+- Create a new page with a name (founders) in App ✅
-- Create a new directory with the name (sale) (folder in app)
+- Create a new directory with the name (sale) (folder in app) ✅
-- Create a new file (page.jsx)
+- Create a new file (page.jsx) ✅
 - Import link from 'next/link'
 - Test new page is displayed